NewForce-at-Mountwest/client-side-mastery/book-1-leonids-toys/chapters/LT_ARRAY_ITERATION.md

-# Displaying the Toy Catalog
+# 7. Toy Catalog

+In this chapter, we will be displaying our toy catalog as output in our console.

 ## String Interpolation